Updating TrueNAS

 TrueNAS has several software branches (linear update paths) known as trains.
-If SCALE is in a prerelease train it can have various preview/early build releases of the software.
+If TrueNAS is in a prerelease train it can have various preview/early build releases of the software.

 The Update Screen only displays the current train.
-When looking to upgrade SCALE to a new major version, make sure to upgrade SCALE along the path of major versions until the system is on the desired major version release.
+When upgrading TrueNAS to a new major version, follow the upgrade path of major versions until the system is on the desired major version release.
 For more information on other available trains and the upgrade path from one version to the next, see Software Releases.

 See the Software Status page for the latest recommendations for software usage.
-Do not change to a prerelease or nightly release unless the system is intended to permanently remain on early versions and is not storing any critical data.
+Do not change to a prerelease or nightly release unless you intend to keep the system permanently on early versions and are not storing critical data on it.

-The TrueNAS SCALE Update screen provides users with two different methods to update the system, automatic or manual.
+The TrueNAS Update screen provides users with two different updated methods for the system, automatic or manual.

-We recommend updating SCALE when the system is idle (no clients connected, no disk activity, etc.).
+We recommend updating TrueNAS when the system is idle (no clients connected, no disk activity, no ongoing S.M.A.R.T. tests, etc.).
 The system restarts after an upgrade.
 Update during scheduled maintenance times to avoid disrupting user activities.

 All auxiliary parameters are subject to change between major versions of TrueNAS due to security and development issues.
 We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading.